Learn how to grow mung bean sprouts in a jar. First, prepare the materials needed, like a sprouting jar that filters the water and the beans.

 It is still possible to grow your bean sprouts.
 The process feels more like cooking food rather than gardening.
 It may sound messy, but it is not.
-You’ll need beans and a jar, rubber bands, cheesecloth, and some water.
+You'll need beans, a jar, rubber bands, cheesecloth, and water.

-I’ve been enjoying cultivating alfalfa sprouts this method for quite some time.
+I've enjoyed cultivating alfalfa sprouts in this method for quite some time.
 A small amount of sprouts will take only several days and minimal effort.

 It is enjoyable to upgrade your gardening skills or be a novice gardener.